Using Distance Correlation for Efficient Bayesian Optimization: Maximization of a black-box function

-Next we perform numerical tests on four popular benchmark functions in two dimensions: Himmelblau function, Eggholder function, Branin function and Goldstein-Price function.
-Details of these functions are described in Appendix.
-For each function, 50 observations are sequentially made, where the first two query points were chosen randomly.
-We have run each algorithm 64 times with different random initial points.
-Average of regret at each step is plotted in Figure~\ref{fg:4bench}, and cumulative regret $\sum_{T=20}^{50}\text{Regret}_T$ is listed in Table~\ref{tb:4bench}.
-(Regrets for the first 19 steps are omitted to better characterize behaviors at the later stages of optimization.)
-In Table~\ref{tb:4bench}, the normalization is such that median cumulative regret of the random policy is equal to 1.
+Next we proceed to numerical tests on four popular benchmark functions in two dimensions: the Goldstein-Price function, Himmelblau function, Eggholder function, and Branin function.
+Details of these functions are described in \hyperref[sc:523rwe]{Appendix}.
+For each function, 50 observations are sequentially made, where the first two query points are chosen uniformly at random.
+We run each algorithm with 64 different random seeds and compare the averages.

-The results described above show that \textsf{PI} and \textsf{EI} exhibit a complementary behavior: \textsf{PI} performs the best for Himmelblau and Eggholder, while \textsf{EI} performs the best for Branin and Goldstein-Price, and yet their regrets are quite high for the other two functions, implying their serious lack of robustness. \textsf{MES} has the same downside.
-Among the baselines, \textsf{GP-UCB} is the only one that is superior to the random policy for all the four tasks.
-It is noteworthy that the five proposed algorithms on average outperform all the baselines, including \textsf{GP-UCB}.
-In particular, \textsf{GP-dCor-X} has the lowest regret of $0.39$.
-The second best is \textsf{GP-MIS} with regret of $0.43$.
-It is thus concluded that \textsf{GP-DC} is a robust and effective method of optimizing a black-box function with improved performance compared to state-of-the-art methods.
+Figure~\ref{fg:4bench} presents the numerical results on log scale.
+PI did not work at all, with scores even worse than Random.
+GP-MI was the second worst one.
+On the other hand, it is notable that EI works remarkably well especially at later steps.
+Other methods show more or less similar performance, except that MES tends to easily get stuck in local optima in the Branin function.
+Overall, the new algorithms---\mbox{{\newbo}-y} and \mbox{{\newbo}-X}---seem to be competitive with others, although the performance ranking appears to be quite sensitive to the kind of the benchmark function.

+Table~\ref{tb:4bench} displays averaged cumulative regret $\displaystyle \sum_{T=4}^{50}\text{Regret}_T$.
+It deserves attention that {\newbo}-y outperforms all the other baselines on the Goldstein-Price function.
+While EI turns out to be best on average across 4 tasks, the three algorithms---MES, {\newbo}-y, and {\newbo}-X---perform almost equally well.
+At the moment, it is difficult to conclude which of {\newbo}-y and {\newbo}-X is better than the other.

+In summary, the data in Table~\ref{tb:4bench} and Figure~\ref{fg:4bench} indicate that {\newbo} is a robust and effective method of optimizing a black-box function with comparable performance to the state-of-the-art BO methods.